meditate.com.au

 Phase 2: The Anchor (The Object of Focus)

 The anchor is your “Home Base.”
-It is the neutral object you return to when the mind wanders.
+It is the neutral object you return to when the mind inevitably wanders.

 • Tactile Focus: Feel the sensation of your feet on the floor.